Skip to content

 Valid.

-10.4 Company may have no active Basic and still have active add-ons
+10.4 Company may have no active promoter base module and still have active add-ons

-Section titled “10.4 Company may have no active Basic and still have active add-ons”
+Section titled “10.4 Company may have no active promoter base module and still have active add-ons”

 Valid and must be supported everywhere.